Cezerin2/Cezerin2/docs/using-source-code.md

 pm2 list all
 ```

 If all is fine, you can see somethng like this, status column must be online.
-Not error etc...
+Not "error".
 ```shell
 ┌────┬────────────────────┬──────────┬──────┬───────────┬──────────┬──────────┐
 │ id │ name               │ mode     │ ↺    │ status    │ cpu      │ memory   │